binkley/homebrewery-files/witch.md

 \page

-- **Modify Memory** <br>
-  What you remember and what I want happened are two different things.
-Let's fix that.

 - **Rary&rsquo;s Telepathic Bond** <br>
   This "Rary" was alright for a Wizard.
 Shorter time than _Telepathy_, but more folks in my circle.